airbytehq/terraform-provider-airbyte/docs/data-sources/destination_databricks.md

 Read-Only:

-- `accept_terms` (Boolean) You must agree to the Databricks JDBC Driver <a href="https://databricks.com/jdbc-odbc-driver-license">Terms & Conditions</a> to use this connector.
+- `accept_terms` (Boolean) Default: false
+You must agree to the Databricks JDBC Driver <a href="https://databricks.com/jdbc-odbc-driver-license">Terms & Conditions</a> to use this connector.
 - `data_source` (Attributes) Storage on which the delta lake is built. (see [below for nested schema](#nestedatt--configuration--data_source))
 - `database` (String) The name of the catalog.
 If not specified otherwise, the "hive_metastore" will be used.
 - `databricks_http_path` (String) Databricks Cluster HTTP Path.
 - `databricks_personal_access_token` (String) Databricks Personal Access Token for making authenticated requests.
-- `databricks_port` (String) Databricks Cluster Port.
+- `databricks_port` (String) Default: "443"
+Databricks Cluster Port.
 - `databricks_server_hostname` (String) Databricks Cluster Server Hostname.
-- `destination_type` (String) must be one of ["databricks"]
-- `enable_schema_evolution` (Boolean) Support schema evolution for all streams.
+- `enable_schema_evolution` (Boolean) Default: false
+Support schema evolution for all streams.
 If "false", the connector might fail when a stream's schema changes.
-- `purge_staging_data` (Boolean) Default to 'true'.
+- `purge_staging_data` (Boolean) Default: true
+Default to 'true'.
 Switch it to 'false' for debugging purpose.
-- `schema` (String) The default schema tables are written.
+- `schema` (String) Default: "default"
+The default schema tables are written.
 If not specified otherwise, the "default" will be used.

 <a id="nestedatt--configuration--data_source"></a>
 ### Nested Schema for `configuration.data_source`